GeneCloud1485/Drama-in-History/docs/2_actors/your_actor.md

 - Yes directly = 1 background for +1Bd, 2 for +2Bd, max of 3 for +3Bd
 - Kinda or indirectly = 1 background for +1Bd & 1Rd, max of 2 for 2Bd & 1Rd [TODO - should this be 2Rd]

-## 4. Calculate Skill Points
+## 4. Calculate Skill Points & Skills Available
+Everyone can learn, practice or improve their training level in common skills, no particular background situation is required to progress.
+Each age band provides **five skill points** to develop common skills.

+Depending on the setting, era and available education will determine how many additional skill points are available to an actor during a period of time reflected as an age band.
+An **additional five skills points** are available to spend on vocational or specific or knowledge skills related to the background.

+> E.g. If the actor was able to gain vocational training or through simple re-enforcement of core skills, or had free time to invest in skill development then they gain additional points to spend on more expert or knowledge skills.

-If a full age band is completed
+If a full age band is completed, allocate the five points.
+If it is partially completed, then pro rata the years completed for skill point development.

-If partially completed
+> E.g. A mature actor serving in King Richard II's court gains 5 common skill points and 5 skill points to spend on social or courtly skills.

+> E.g. A 58 yr old,  senior actor is a private investigator in modern day London gets 2 additional common skill points.

+If the actor's age band is Elderly, no additional skill points are gained.

+Up to **two 'academic' age bands** can be spent in intense study during an Actor's life, these should be full time and dedicated periods of study.
+An additional five skill points to be spent on academic subjects.

 ## 5. Spend Skill Points on Skills
-People are complex and varied, capturing and describing their personality and motivations is done through a matrix of definitions.
+Skill points should be spent on skills which are reasonably associated with the background, opportunities and the Actor's career path(s).
+An amount of flexibility and freedom can be allowed here, following the spirit of developing skills which would be available to the actor.

+Training in skills is tracked at five levels; untrained, training, accomplished, master and expert.
+An actor must spent points to move from one training level to the next level.

-### Training in Skill
+### Points Required to Gain Training in Skills
 - Untrained 0Bd
 - Trained +2Bd
 - Accomplished +3Bd
 - Master +4Bd
 - Expert +5Bd

+If an age band doesn't provide enough points to elevate a skill to the next level, you can record the progress towards the next skill level and complete it in the next age band.

 ## 6. Adding Personality
+People are complex and varied, capturing and describing their personality and motivations is done through a matrix of definitions.

 - Guiding Traits
 - Scars & Strengths
 - Dramatic Passions